 Giving to the Church

-Members and adherents of the Church of Scotland provide most of its income through giving to their local congregation.
-If you wish to contribute to your local congregation, please contact the treasurer or the minister.
+Members and adherents of the Church of Scotland help fund the Church's work through their giving to local congregations.
+If you wish to contribute to your local congregation, please contact the treasurer or minister.
+You can find your nearest church by using our church finder.

-If you wish to contribute directly to support the work of the Church of Scotland, or one of its councils, please send your donation to the General Treasurer at the Church's offices in Edinburgh.
+If you wish to contribute to support the national work of the Church of Scotland, or to an aspect of this work, please send your donation to the General Treasurer, 121 George Street, Edinburgh, EH2 4YN.

 Cheques should be made payable to 'The Church of Scotland'.

-Did you know?
-Gift Aid is good news for the Church because:
+The Gift Aid scheme is good news for the Church because:

 - It increases our giving by 25 per cent